Agent commands

 Add tags to your conversation.
 You can use tags to label conversations with keywords or to help find groups of conversations more easily in the future.
 Tags appear as labels on transcripts and can be configured to appear as labels in your CRM too.

-_Protip: spaces separate tags.
-In the example above, transcript would be tagged "followup," "sales," and "getting_started."
-You can use underscores or dashes if you need a multiple word tag ("gettingstarted," for example.)
+Protip: spaces separate tags.
+In the example above, the chat transcript would be tagged "followup," "sales," and "getting_started."
+You can use underscores or dashes if you need a multiple word tag like "getting_started" for example.

 !transfer

 Transfers a conversation to another agent.
-If you want another agent to handle a conversation, type !transfer
+If you want a new agent to handle a conversation, type !transfer @username into the chat window.
+You can also add a message with your transfer, after you type in !transfer, in that same sentence.

 !unfollow